Uganda Birding Safari for Albertine Rift Endemics – 20 Days

 This 20 Days Uganda Birding Safari will take you through the following wild habitats in search of birds.

-On arrival at Entebbe international airport, you will be received by your 20 Days Uganda Birding Safari guide and transferred to your hotel in Entebbe.
+On arrival at Entebbe International Airport, you will be received by your 20 Days Uganda Birding Safari guide and transferred to your hotel in Entebbe.
 Depending on the time of arrival time you have an opportunity to bird the Entebbe botanical gardens as an introduction to Uganda birding for a variety of species.

 After an early breakfast, we bird to Mabamba – Kamengo Wetlands about 50km west of the Entebbe area on the shores of Lake Victoria.
 This is one of the few remaining swamps in Uganda protected by the local communities – an extensive papyrus swamp with its labyrinth of channels and lagoons, classified as an IBA (Important Bird Area) and home to several pairs of Shoebills, Uganda’s most famous avian resident.